 How Long Does Inpatient Treatment Take?

 Inpatient treatment centers for alcohol use disorder offer a safe haven away from outside causes and drinking temptations, which can be crucial for certain people in early recovery.
-Treatment is usually provided over a 28-30, 60, or 90-day cycle.
+Treatment is usually provided over a 28 to 30, 60, or 90-day cycle.
 If required, longer stays can be accommodated.

 The length of treatment varies depending on the needs of the patient.
 It’s important to find a treatment facility that tailors a treatment plan to your specific needs and addiction.